reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Have a look at some solutions below.

 1. Is your MongoDB cluster connected correctly?
 Check the status of the cluster from MongoDB Atlas.
+Wake it up if it is paused.
-Also, check the application.properties setting once again.
+2. Check the application.properties setting once again.
+3. Spring Boot has an auto-configuration feature, which triggers MongoAutoConfiguration after detecting the Mongo driver.
+If you are not mind to use it, remove the exclusion from the annotation, @EnableAutoConfiguration.
+4. Check your own configuration again if you removed auto-configuration.
+5.

 ### HTTP 405